 Villa Maria College is one of the most affordable, private educational institutions in Western New York.
 Our admissions and financial aid counselors are committed to working with each and every student to assist them in making their time with us as comfortable as possible, so that may devote their time and energies to their studies and toward earning a degree in their field of choice.

 Attending college can be overwhelming, but paying for it shouldn’t be.
 The information that follows details the many scholarships available through Villa Maria College, as well as the many outside scholarships for which you may be eligible.

 Academic Excellence Merit-Based Scholarships for Full-Time High School Students

-Villa Honors Scholarship – An award up to $7,000 annually given to students with a high school average of 90 and above.
-A GPA of 3.0 is required to maintain this award in the sophomore year.
+An award up to $7,000 annually given to students with a high school average of 90 and above.
+A GPA of 3.0 is required to maintain this award in subsequent years.